 How to Tap into Lots of Content

-The reason I don’t run out of content is that my blog covers a wide swath of topics.
-I might comment on form validation one day, a book that bored me the next, how to calculate distance with PHP and MySQL and a WordPress tweak some other day.
+I don’t run out of content because my blog covers a wide swath of topics.
+I might comment on form validation one day, a book that bored me the next, how to calculate the distance with PHP and MySQL, and a WordPress tweak some other day.

 All of these are within the realm of Marketing Technology.
 Form Validation is the front-end, or most visible, part of a software application or website.
 If you can’t make forms easy to use and don’t pay attention to the user experience, it impacts your credibility in the space… and as a result, impacts your Marketing – to either overcome the perception or to move beyond it.

 A wordy book?
 Well, it’s a book on how many companies grow exponentially without the supporting data that says it should.
 The Black Swan.
 That’s important to Marketers, right?
 It should be!

 Are you calculating distance?
 Where are your clients coming from?
 If you’re a retailer, you know exactly where your clients are coming from, so you should learn to figure out where your web visitors are.